stremsdoerfer/Nikka/README.md

 ### Multipart

-A Route is also able to have a multipart form.
+A Route also supports multipart form.
 Here's a simple way to upload a multipart image:

 ```swift